abarriebee/Page-View-TimeSeries-Visualizer/README.md

 ## Conditions <a name="Cond"></a>

 We start off by having set factors ready for us to work off of.
+Here we have an excel spreadsheet of [page views](forum-page-views.csv) from the freeCodeCamp forum page.

 ## Importing CSV <a name="CSV"></a>
 Import data while making sure to parse dates.
 We can consider setting index column to 'date'.
 We may search for the appropriete usage of pandas for importing CSV files by the following [documentation](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html).
+We can then see how <kbd>index_col</kbd> and <kbd>parse_dates</kbd> are the most appropeite to use for meeting our condtions.
 ```
 df = pd.read_csv("fcc-forum-pageviews.csv",parse_dates = ["date"], index_col = "date")
 ```